The Ultimate Guide to LinkedIn Live: How to Go Live on LinkedIn

 However, users can include logos of sponsors in streams, as long as the logos are presented tastefully.

-Who Qualifies for LinkedIn Live?
+Who Qualifies for LinkedIn Live Streaming?

-• Have at least 150 followers or connections
+• At least 150 followers or connections

-Benefits for Streaming on LinkedIn Live
+Benefits of Streaming on LinkedIn Live

 Live streaming on LinkedIn is a bit different than streaming on other social media platforms.
 The nature of LinkedIn as a live streaming platform is certainly beneficial on its own, but the exclusivity of the live streaming feature brings even more value.